Health Topics Cardiovascular Disease

 Summing It Up

-*A whole plant-based diet has repeatedly been shown to prevent and reverse cardiovascular disease.
+*A whole food plant-based diet has repeatedly been shown to prevent and reverse cardiovascular disease.
 In addition to eating those anti-inflammatory phytonutrients, it is vital that toxic, inflammatory foods such as processed oils, processed white flour and sugar, and animal fat including dairy and eggs, are severely reduced or eliminated.

 *Be sure to consume those phytonutrients that have specific healing effects on the cardiovascular system everyday: beets, leafy green veggies, pomegranates, and flaxseed.